oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPython_XGBoost_Performance/README.md

 ### Building XGBoost 0.81 Conda Environment

-To see the performance comparison to latest XGBoost with Intel optimizations and un-optimized XGBoost 0.81, you will be required to run this sample in a second conda environment with XGBoost 0.81 installed.
+To see the performance comparison to the latest XGBoost with Intel optimizations and un-optimized XGBoost 0.81, you will be required to run this sample in a second conda environment with XGBoost 0.81 installed.

 ### View in Jupyter Notebook